vfarcic/devops26/manuscript/07-dev.md

 To make things simpler, `jx` has its own implementation of ksync that will connect it with a DevPod.
 Let's fire it up.

-W> At the time of this writing, there is an open issue that prevents the command that follows from working correctly.
+W> At the time of this writing (April 2020), there is an open issue that prevents the command that follows from working correctly.
 If it fails, please consult the [issue 7015](https://github.com/jenkins-x/jx/issues/7015).

 ```bash
 jx sync --daemon